 Sheila Kay Adams | www.sheilakayadams.com

-Children’s Program coordinator Melissa Hyman has been involved with kids and music throughout her working life.
-She traveled for years with bands on the folk circuit, working full-time as a touring and recording artist, cellist, singer and songwriter.
-When not on the road she gives private cello lessons, and teaches music on the pediatric unit at Mission Hospital in Asheville as the Music Fellow for Arts for Life (www.aflnc.org), a non-profit that provides art and music activities to patients at North Carolina’s children’s hospitals.
-Melissa has taught music at Evergreen Community Charter School and Rainbow Community School in Asheville, and coordinated children’s programming at the Southeast Regional Folk Alliance (SERFA) conference in Montreat, NC.
-In 2010 she was the music teacher for our Children’s Program, and it was ‘love at first Gathering.’
-In 2014, Melissa took on the role of Children’s Program Coordinator, and now she looks forward to many more unforgettable summers in Swannanoa.
+Children’s Program coordinator Melissa Hyman is involved with kids and music in all the many facets of her working life.
+She has taught music to elementary-aged students at Asheville charter schools and coordinated children’s programming at regional music conferences.
+Her main gig is as a musician on the folk/indie circuit, working full-time as a touring and recording artist, cellist, singer and songwriter.
+When not on the road she works on the pediatric unit at Mission Hospital in Asheville as a Music Teacher for Arts for Life (www.aflnc.org), a non-profit organization providing art and music programming for patients in NC’s major children’s hospitals.
+This year Melissa spearheaded the launch of an exciting new endeavor at AFL called the Heartbeat Project, in collaboration with Echo Mountain Studios and many talented members of the Asheville music community.
+Melissa looks forward to many more unforgettable summers in Swannanoa, leading a ragtag crew of amazing kids and counselors on adventures through space and time.
 She feels right at home in this world of messy games, silly songs, amazing crafts and fast friendships.